Q. Why did Cisco develop the Cisco Visual Networking Index

 Q. Can my organization or I use or publish Cisco VNI Forecast data?

-A. Yes.
+Yes.
 Cisco welcomes and encourages press, analysts, service providers, and other interested industry parties, whether business, regulatory, or academic, to use or publish the data.
-Cisco VNI projections have been cited in equity and investment research, S-1 registration statements, initial public offering (IPO) and Security and Exchange Commission (SEC) filings, and offering memorandums.
+Cisco VNI projections have been cited in equity and investment research, S-1 registration statements, Initial Public Offering (IPO) and Security and Exchange Commission (SEC) filings, and offering memorandums.
 We have shared our publicly published data with government regulators, press, industry analysts, academic institutions, technical conferences, journals, and other media outlets.
-We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public, print and electronic forms (for example, "Source: Cisco Visual Networking Index [or VNI] Global IP Traffic Forecast, 2012-2017").
-No further signatures or consent are required to reference our publicly available white papers, reports, or web-based tools.
-We are always interested in the context in which our data is used and would appreciate it if parties that use our content would share copies of their completed work containing Cisco VNI insertions.
-Please send these to
+We do require that proper Cisco attribution be given for any and all Cisco VNI data that is published or shared in private or public, print and electronic forms (for example, “Source: Cisco Visual Networking Index [or VNI] Global IP Traffic Forecast, 2016–2021”).
+No further signatures or consent are required to refer to our publicly available white papers, reports, or web-based tools.
+We are always interested in the context in which our data is used.
+We appreciate when parties using our content are able to share copies of their completed work containing Cisco VNI insertions.
+Post documents containing VNI Forecast references to our community page or forward them to